Orthodontic Retainers

 AAO retainers Chatham Orthodontics in Chatham, NJ

-Habits or Conditions that Require Stronger Retention
+What Habits or Conditions Require Stronger Retention?

 • Mouth breathing

-• Clenching and/or grinding of teeth (muscle hyperactivity)
+• Clenching or grinding

-• Tongue thrusting, low tongue posture, or abnormal tongue posture
+• Tongue thrust or low tongue posture

-• Lip sucking
+• Lip sucking or chewing habits

 Dental examinations and cleanings